siggame/octo-robot/README.md

 All steps will be done via terminal.
 Additionally I will refer to the base folder, octo-robot, as home directory.

 1) Clone the arena directory

 `git clone git@github.com:siggame/octo-robot.git`

+2) build the arena

-The arena uses buildout to download and install all the necessary python packages and libraries, so after the clone is complete
+The arena uses buildout to download and install all the necessary python packages and libraries, but there are a few that can not be downloaded through buildout since they require some c header.

+install these by

+`sudo apt-get update && sudo apt-get upgade && sudo apt-get install build-essential python-dev`

+ so after the clone is complete

 `cd octo-robot`